Those Who Kill (American TV series)

-Those Who Kill is an American crime drama television series developed by Glen Morgan.
-The series originally premiered on the American cable television network A&E on March 3, 2014, and was re-launched on its sister network, the Lifetime Movie Network, on March 30.
+Those Who Kill (stylized as "those who KILL) is an American crime drama television series developed by Glen Morgan.
+The series originally premiered on the cable television network A&E on March 3, 2014, and was re-launched on its sister network, the Lifetime Movie Network, on March 30.
 It is based on the Danish television series Den som dræber.
 The show was shot on location in Pittsburgh, Pennsylvania.
 On May 18, 2014, Morgan announced the show had been cancelled after only ten episodes.

 Plot

 Catherine Jensen, a recently promoted homicide detective, enlists the help of Thomas Schaeffer, a forensic psychologist, to track down serial killers and relentlessly seeks the truth behind the disappearance of her brother that she thinks is linked to his stepfather, Judge Howard Burgess.